 Students are required to complete five core clerkships during their third year (Medicine, Surgery, Pediatrics, Obstetrics/Gynecology, and Psychiatry).
 In addition to core clerkships, students must also complete an Interprofessional Experience, Neurology Clerkship, as well as a two-week elective.
 In the Spring Quarter, students must take and pass the Clinical Performance Experience (CPX).

-All third-year coursework must be passed before starting the fourth year.
+All Phase 2 coursework must be passed before starting Phase 3.